PhD in Physics

 Up to six non-lecture courses (numbered above 850) may be counted toward requirements, but no more than two directed study courses and two seminar courses may be counted.

-Students are encouraged to audit courses after the completion of formal course requirements en route to the PhD.
+Students are encouraged to audit courses after the completion of formal course requirements or en route to the PhD.
+Audit course requests should be approved by the student advisor and the Director of Graduate Studies.

 There is no foreign language requirement for this degree.